-So with that in mind, I have a roundup of resources that can help you be more productive and write stronger fiction, faster.
+Across the board, writers need help to stay focused so their best work ends up on the page.
+So with this in mind, I have a roundup of resources that can help you be more productive and write stronger fiction, faster.
 Even better, they all have a free trial or version so you can test them out before investing, or they are a free resource altogether.

 Brain FM: I purchased a lifetime license years ago and have never looked back, and why?
 Because it helps me focus on the task at hand.
 This app plays special neural phase-locking music that engages with your brain to put you in a state of focus, relaxation, or sleep, whichever your goal is.
 It starts to work in 15 minutes, shutting out distractions…which we can be prone to as writers.
 If you’d like to try it free, use my member’s code to get a free month.

 Freedom: On Facebook a bit too much?
 Constantly dipping in and out of your email box?
 Do notification pings and banners break your train of thought?
 If so, you aren’t alone.
 This is another product I have used with Chrome because an unending stream of information via the internet is a blessing and a curse.
 So, if you want to claw back your keyboard, distraction-free, try this app and website blocker.
 (There’s a free trial).